Top of Page

 View all of NSU's accreditations.

 According to the 2017 National Occupational Employment and Wage Estimates, counselors held about 671,000 jobs in 2017.
-About 260,200 were identified as mental health and substance abuse counselors.
+About 260,200 were identified as mental health counselors.
 The demand for counselors is expected to be “much faster than average” for mental health counselors, substance abuse counselors, and marriage and family therapists.

 Median annual earnings of mental health and substance abuse counselors in 2017 were $43,300.
 The middle 50 percent earned between $37,210 and $50,600.
 The lowest 10 percent earned less than $27,310, and the highest 10 percent earned more than $70,840.
 Median annual earnings in the industries employing the largest numbers of mental health and substance abuse counselors in 2017 were as follows: